greg0ire/git_template/README.md

 ### Sismo hook

 The post-commit hook makes [Sismo][2] run each time you commit.
 Make sure you configure the environment variables in your hooksrc properly.
+It is a post-commit hook because Sismo is a *local* Continuous Testing Server, which means you can build before you push.

 ### Doctrine hook